RobyFerro/vega-framework/docs/reference/cli/generate.md

 vega generate webmodel UserResponse --response
 ```

-Also requires the FastAPI scaffold.
+Also requires the Vega Web scaffold.
 Generates (or appends to) files under `presentation/web/models/`.
 You must specify one of `--request` or `--response`.
 If the target file already exists, Vega appends the new class instead of overwriting the file.

 ## Infrastructure Layer Generators